heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 You can make a backup of this .whl file.

 	cp /tmp/tensorflow_pkg/tensorflow <TAB> (*.whl) <BACKUP_LOCATION>

+An alternate way to install TensorFlow using pip without building is as follows:

+	sudo pip install tensorflow-gpu

 Verify that TensorFlow is using the GPU for computation by running the following python script.